PSILY/i18n.psily/replit.md

 - Beautiful loading, error, and empty states
 - Responsive table with pagination

-### 2. Language Management
+### 2. Language Management (Namespace-Aware)
-- Grid of language cards showing completion stats
+- Grid of language cards showing completion stats **per selected namespace**
 - Add new language (creates draft status)
 - AI translate all keys in a namespace
-- Promote language from draft → live when 95%+ complete
+- Language status automatically promoted to 'live' when 95%+ complete in that namespace
 - Archive unused languages
-- Progress bars showing completion percentage
+- Progress bars showing completion percentage for the selected namespace
+- **Key feature:** Same language can be 'live' in one namespace and 'draft' in another

 ### 3. AI Translation (OpenAI)
 - Bulk translate from English to target language